-U.S. Senator John McCain, ex-POW and political maverick, dead at 81
+John McCain, ex-POW, senator and political maverick, dies at 81

 He urged the closure of the prison for foreign terrorism suspects at the U.S. naval base at Guantanamo Bay, Cuba, and also sponsored an anti-torture measure that passed Congress in 2005.

-In a 2002 memoir, McCain wrote, “I’m an independent-minded, well-informed public servant to some.
+McCain wrote in a 2002 memoir: “I’m an independent-minded, well-informed public servant to some.
 And to others, I’m a self-styled, self-righteous maverick pain in the ass.”

 McCain was born on Aug.
-29, 1936, at an American naval installation in the Panama Canal Zone - U.S. territory at the time - when his father was stationed there.
+29, 1936, at an American naval installation in the Panama Canal Zone - U.S. territory at the time - where his father was stationed.

-He conceded he was a “smart ass” during his years at the U.S. Naval Academy and graduated fifth from the bottom of his class.
+He acknowledged he was a “smart ass” during his years at the U.S. Naval Academy and graduated fifth from the bottom of his class.

 McCain divorced his wife Carol after 15 years of marriage in 1980 and weeks later married the former Cindy Henley, daughter of a wealthy beer distributor in Arizona.